Fourier-Mukai transform for fine compactified Prym varieties: Fourier--Mukai transform on compactified Jacobian varieties

 A key feature of the Poincar\'e sheaf is that it is a maximal Cohen-Macaulay sheaf, flat over each factor \cite{arinkin, melo2}.
 This is proven by showing that $\Pp$ is the descent of a certain maximal Cohen--Macaulay sheaf $\Gg$ on $\Hilb_C \times \ol \Jac_C(q')$ via the Abel--Jacobi map.

 With $\Pp$ as the kernel we can write down the Fourier--Mukai transform.
 Define the projections $\p_1$, $\p_2$ onto the first and second factors

 and consider the integral functor

 Extending the work of Arinkin \cite{arinkin} for integral curves, Melo–Rapagnetta–Viviani \cite{melo2} prove the following. \begin{theorem} Let $C$ be curve satisfying \eqref{dagger} and let $q$ and $q'$ be two general polarisations on $C$ such that $|q| = |q'| = \chi(\Oo_C)$.
-Then, the above integral functor is a derived equivalence. \end{theorem}
+Then, the above integral functor is a derived equivalence. \end{theorem} The condition $|q| = |q'| = \chi(\Oo_C)$ is not strictly necessary, but we assume this in order to make the choice of $\Pp$ natural.
+Observe that, for every $q$ and $q'$ such that $|q| = |q'|$, one has $\Jac_C(q) = \Jac_C(q')$, which we abbreviate by $\Jac_C$ when further $|q| = |q'| = \chi(\Oo_C)$.

-Using this derived equivalence, Arinkin showed that compactified Jacobians of integral curves are self-dual \cite{arinkin} and Melo--Viviani--Rapagnetta extended this statement \cite[Theorem B]{melo2} to the case of singular curves of the form \eqref{dagger}.
+Using this derived equivalence, Arinkin showed that compactified Jacobians of integral curves are self-dual \cite{arinkin} and Melo--Viviani--Rapagnetta extended this statement \cite[Thm.
+B]{melo2} to the case of singular curves of the form \eqref{dagger}.
 They showed that the morphism